mika-sims/firenze-housing/TESTING.md

 ## Code Validation

 All the HTML and CSS codes have been tested in the [W3C html Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 There was a minor bug in the contact.html file and it was easily fixed.
-Details are in the debugging section.
+Details are in the [Bugs](#bugs) section.

 ### W3C HTML Validator